ouoo-code/proxybridge_mod/README.md

 **--4.0 mod--**

+Here is the English translation:

+---20260808

+**Mod v4 Major Feature Upgrade:**

+1. **Implemented proxy subprocess support**: Rules can now be configured to proxy all child processes under the program matching the rule.
+Child process rules take priority, or fall back to the parent rule if no child process rule is set.

+2. **Implemented proxy loopback protection**: This is mainly necessary because subprocess proxying significantly increases the likelihood of various program processes calling each other, especially when the proxy service itself gets proxied.
+When protection triggers, the log will display `[LOOP GUARD]`.

+3. **Added "Allow Proxy Chain" toggle**: Only disable loopback prevention when the user explicitly needs multi-level proxying.
+By default, "Proxy Endpoint Loopback Prevention" is enabled (i.e., "Allow Proxy Chain" is off), automatically using direct connection when the target equals the proxy endpoint.

+4. **Added symbols to logs and rules**: A lightning bolt icon indicates subprocess proxying, and a double-arrow icon indicates parent process proxying.

+5. **Test version**: Stability is uncertain; feedback is welcome.

+---20260710

 1. Fixed the issue where deleting a proxy caused rule references to become misaligned.
 This bug has been submitted to the official tracker.
 2. Ported over the traffic icon feature, traffic statistics, connection viewer, and "show only matched rule logs" feature that were added in the original 3.2.0.
 3. Added a "Replace Proxy" function on the Proxy page: replaces all proxy-type rules in the ruleset with the selected proxy.